Initialize or Change Azure Diagnostics Configuration

 Only some of the available data sources are added to the diagnostic monitor by default, you must add others to collect specific types of diagnostic data.
 For information on the types of diagnostic data that you can configure your application to collect, see Diagnostics Data Sources.

 You collect diagnostic data by importing the Diagnostics module into the service model and then configuring data sources from which diagnostic data is collected.
 Data sources must be added to the configuration of the Diagnostics monitor to collect diagnostic data.
 There are several mechanisms for configuring Diagnostics; using the diagnostics.wadcfg configuration file at deployment is the preferred mechanism for managing role wide configuration.
 For more information, see Diagnostics Configuration Mechanisms and Order of Precedence in SDK 2.4 and earlier.

 After you have deployed a cloud service you can also remotely change the configuration of the Diagnostics monitor in your application from another application running outside of Windows Azure.

-You can configure the diagnostics monitor programmatically.
+In version 1.2 You could configure the diagnostics monitor programmatically.
 This has been deprecated in version 1.3 and higher.
 In version 1.2, 1.3, and higher, the Windows Azure SDK gives you the ability to configure Diagnostics using an XML configuration file (diagnostics.wadcfg) instead.
 This method has many advantages over writing code in the OnStart method: